Email marketing is a powerful communication channel, but only a well-elaborated strategy will make it work. It starts with a quality mailing list.

 That’s exactly what The New York Times came up with: they offer to filter the content and subscribe only to those topics which a user is interested in.

-Simplicity is the key: you should use clear and straightforward copy and aesthetically pleasing design.
+Simplicity is the key: you should use a clear and straightforward copy and aesthetically pleasing design.

 Zara is practicing minimalism with their subscription form.
 It consists of just one field; its design is aligned entirely with their official website’s style.